-- a) Cryptographic operation function: encrypts image data and other data that the MFD handles before it is written to the HDD or Flash memory in the MFD. - b) Data clear function: overwrites an area where encrypted data is stored into the HDD or Flash memory in the MFD with a random or fixed value. - c) Confidential file function: provides password protection for image data on the HDD stored by the user to protect them from being reused by others without permission. - d) Network protection function: prevents unauthorized access over the network, wiretapping of communication data and unauthorized modification of the network settings. - e) Fax flow control function: prevents accesses from the telephone line connected to the MFD's fax I/F to the internal network through the MFD's network I/F.
+- a) Cryptographic operation function: encrypts image data and other data that the MFD handles before it is written to such as the HDD in the MFD. - b) Data clear function: overwrites an area where encrypted data is stored into the HDD in the MFD with a random value. - c)Confidential file function: provides password protection for image data on the HDD stored by the user to protect them from being reused by others without permission. - d) Network protection function: prevents unauthorized access over the network, wiretapping of communication data between the user and the MFD and unauthorized modification of the network settings. - e) Fax flow control function: prevents accesses from the telephone line connected to the MFD's fax I/F to the internal network through the MFD's network I/F.